-Employees are paid at the rate of one and one-half (1.5) times the normal hourly rate for all hours worked in excess of eight (8) hours per day during an eight (8) hour day, five (5) day work week schedule, all hours worked in excess of ten (10) hours per day during a ten (10) hour day, four (4) day work week schedule, and for all hours worked in excess of forty (40) hours per week.
+Upon occasion, your supervisor may find it necessary to extend your work day.
+Your hourly rate of pay will apply to each hour worked to a maximum of 40 hours per week.
+Any hours worked in excess of forty (40) hours in any given week will be compensated at one and one-half (1.5) times the employee's hourly rate of pay.
 However, all work performed on Saturdays, Sundays or holidays will be compensated at the overtime rate, regardless of the number of hours worked in that week.
-All overtime must be authorized by the Highway Commissioner or his/her designee.
+All overtime must be authorized by the employee's department head or his/her designee.
 Overtime will not be paid twice for the same hours worked.
-All overtime pay will be included in the pay check following the pay period in which the overtime as worked.
-Vacation, personal holidays and sick leave are not considered as time worked when overtime is computed.
-During the ferry season, Ferry Operators are paid at the regular rate for eight (8) hours and four (4) hours at the overtime rate for each shift worked.
+All overtime pay will be included in the pay check following the pay period in which the overtime was worked.
+Vacation, personal holidays, sick leave, and compensatory time used are not considered as time worked when overtime is computed.
+This compensation may come in the form of time off or in pay, as determined by department management.